 KMR to support learning and good techniques.
-Fund ongoing Yes, see above for 2 years Need to encourage ongoing maintenance, Maintenance costs should only be maintenance funding for easy site, and 3 years funding for hard sites. particularly for weed-prone areas, to ensure planting survival. paid after audits, as relatively modest costs, but will promote auditing of FPs.
+Fund ongoing maintenance Yes, see above for 2 years funding for easy site, and 3 years funding for hard sites.
 Schedule of maximum costs funded to be provided.
+Need to encourage ongoing maintenance, particularly for weed-prone areas, to ensure planting survival.
 Will help generate longer-term, more sustainable employment, as there will be a steady requirement for maintenance.
+Maintenance costs should only be paid after audits, as relatively modest costs, but will promote auditing of FPs.
 Minimum riparian setback of fencing to enable planting for funding Yes, 3m (sedges/rushes) and 5m (woodier species).
 Aligns and if planting is required goes wider than with fencing minimum setback.
 Planting design will need to site specific based on situation.
 You need to consider the buffer size and the minimum distance from fence of 1 m.
 Guidance needed for KMR to supply to advisors/farmers/nurseries about which species qualify in what zone (e.g., lower bank; upper bank) Require minimum & maximum density Yes, 0.5m sedges/rushes, with spacing approx. 1.5m for native revegetation).
 Ensure sufficient planting density to find optimised planting density: balancing cost of establishing fast growing species and achieving quick canopy closure and keeping down maintenance costs.
 Ensure spacing is average of 1.5 m spacing to avoid over-planting and wasted resource (e.g., planting too many when maintenance is cheaper to ensure equivalent outcome for water quality - and generate more long-term jobs) As above, needs to be captured and explained in advisor / farmer / nursery guidance.
 Vary funding by setback No. Simple, readily messaged.
 Plant costs are consistent whether on larger or smaller setbacks (only preparation & maintenance costs vary).
 Greater setback qualifies for more funding, but on equivalent basis with minimum rules ensuring planting funds are not wasted on buffers so narrow as to have high maintenance costs and less benefit.
 Vary funding by slope No. Unlike fencing, little variation in labour costs for steeper slopes (e.g., all plants dug by hand regardless).
 Funding linked only to plants (e.g., cost of plant independent of slope).